TonghanWang/CASEC-MACO-benchmark/README.md

 This will download SC2 into the 3rdparty folder and copy the maps necessary to run over.

-The requirements.txt file can be used to install the necessary packages into a virtual environment (not recomended).
+The requirements.txt file can be used to install the necessary packages into a virtual environment.

 ## Saving and loading learnt models

 ### Saving models

 You can save the learnt models to disk by setting `save_model = True`, which is set to `False` by default.
 The frequency of saving models can be adjusted using `save_model_interval` configuration.
-Models will be saved in the result directory, under the folder called *models*.
-The directory corresponding each run will contain models saved throughout the experiment, each within a folder corresponding to the number of timesteps passed since starting the learning process.
+Models will be saved in the result directory, under the folder named *models*.
+The directory corresponding to each run will contain models saved throughout the training process, each of which is named by the number of timesteps passed since the learning process starts.

 ### Loading models